ElectricityDeep Dive

 Voltage Rules in Circuits

 This deep dive covers Voltage Rules in Circuits within Potential Difference for GCSE Physics.
 Revise Potential Difference in Electricity for GCSE Physics with 14 exam-style questions and 30 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 4 of 14 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position